hsabouri/pancake/Building a 3D-Printing slicer in Rust.md

 Me  :	Yes.

 Removing $T$ means we already know what polygons to integrate into our fresh slice of 3D object.
-There are multiple ways to approach it, the obvious one would be to sort our Triangles from top to bottom.
-But believe, we can do better.
+The obvious solution would be to sort our Triangles from top to bottom, but it won't be a big improvement. [explain]

+## Stages

+While discussing about this problem with a coworker, we found an elegant solution.
+By dividing the model in carefully chosen stages, we can avoid searching for polygons at every slice.